testcontainers/testcontainers-dotnet/docs/modules/index.md

 Modules are a great example of the capabilities of Testcontainers for .NET.
 Choose one of the pre-configurations below or find further examples in [TestcontainersContainerTest][testcontainers-container-tests] as well as in the [database][testcontainers-database-tests] or [message broker][testcontainers-message-broker-tests] tests to set up your test environment.

+!!!warning

+    We are redesigning modules and removing the extension method in the future.
+Modules will become independent projects that allow more complex and advanced features.
+Due to a design flaw in the current module system, we cannot distinguish between a generic and module builder.
+If you rely on a module you will get an obsolete warning until the next version of Testcontainers gets released.
+You will find more information [here](https://github.com/testcontainers/testcontainers-dotnet/issues/750#issuecomment-1412257694).

 | Module                     | Container image                                                  |
 |----------------------------|------------------------------------------------------------------|
 | LocalStack                 | `localstack/localstack:1.2.0`                                    |